Understanding mitral regurgitation

 Surgical repair or replacement

-Use our quick self-assessment to see if this minimally invasive heart procedure could be right for you.
+Use our quick questionnaire to see if you might be a candidate for MitraClip Therapy.

 Ready to discuss with your doctor?